-Furniture importers and manufacturers must also ensure that the packaging materials are compliant.
-Below follows a brief summary of packaging materials and waste requirements in the European Union.
+Furniture importers and manufacturers must also ensure that the packaging materials are compliant with Directive 94/62/EC on Packaging and Packaging Waste.
+Below follows a summary of packaging materials and waste requirements in the European Union.

 Intertek, SGS, TUV, QIMA and other product testing companies offer packaging materials testing services.

 Extended Producer Responsibility (EPR)